Transforma logo

 Report summary

-This report provides Transforma Insights’ view on the Bike & Scooter Sharing Application Group.
 Over the past few years, increasing demand for economical, flexible, and convenient alternatives for commuting and micromobility has fuelled the bike and scooter sharing market.
-Advancements in regulations for micromobility sharing applications and a focus on sustainability are likely to propel the overall market.
+Advancements in communication technologies, rising congestion, and a focus on sustainability have propelled the market.
 Dockless bike sharing in particular has gained prominence due to its ease of use (in terms of locating and tracking) through a smartphone application.
-China, Europe, and the US are the key markets with successful systems operated by Bird, Bolt, Lime, and Jump, amongst others.
+China, Europe, and the US are the key markets with successful systems operated by Bird, Bolt, and Lime amongst others.

 Key market developments in Bike & Scooter Sharing Application Group